Fire Roasted Corn Guacamole with California Avocados

 California Avocados travel from tree to table in just a few days, so we get them when they’re at the peak of ripeness — and they make incredible guacamole.
 In this recipe, they’re combined with fire-roasted sweet corn, pico de gallo, and Mexican cheese to create a dip that’s smoky sweet, subtly salty, a little creamy, a little crisp, and very chunky.

 Our tip: Serve this guacamole with a thicker, crunchy tortilla chip and a Lagunitas IPA — a beer with just the right amount of malty richness and fruity hops to complement this flavorful dip.

-- Roast the corn and jalapeño over a gas flame or on a grill until blistered and charred on all sides.
-Set aside to cool, and then cut the corn off the cob and seed and mince the jalapeño.
-Tip: Wear gloves while you’re handling the jalapeño — otherwise, the peppers can burn your fingers for days!
+Roast the corn and jalapeño over a gas flame or on a grill until blistered and charred on all sides.
+Set the corn aside to cool.
+Place the jalapeno in a small bowl, cover with plastic wrap, and let the steam loosen the skin.
+Using a paper towel, rub off the charred skins and discard.
+Seed and mince the jalapeno and cut the corn off the cob.
+Tip: wear gloves while you’re handling the jalapeño.

 - Mix together the avocados and pico de gallo, and then add the jalapeño, fresh lime juice, cilantro, roasted corn, garlic, and kosher salt.
 Add pepper to taste.

 - Garnish with Cotija cheese and serve immediately.